 European Horizons convenes an annual European Student Conference at Yale University, hosts a Fall Policy Convention, Spring Forum and Youth Summit, publishes research and policy papers through its academic journal, The Review of European and Transatlantic Affairs, and maintains chapters across universities in the United States and Europe.

-After a period of preparation, we conceived the name “European Horizons” as an evocative symbol of the think-tank’s focus on the future potential of the European project.
-The inaugural European Student Conference provided an opportunity to share the idea for the think-tank with students studying in the United States and Europe, policy-makers, decision-makers from civil society and business, and professors.
+After a period of preparation, they conceived the name “European Horizons” as an evocative symbol of the think-tank’s focus on the future potential of the European project.
+The inaugural European Student Conference in 2015 provided an opportunity to share the idea for the think-tank with students studying in the United States and Europe, policy-makers, decision-makers from civil society and business, and professors.
 The support and feedback that emanated from the Conference provided the final motivation to build European Horizons.

 At European Horizons, we have decided to focus on four key areas relevant to the future of the European Union: European identity, the social market economy, European integration, and transatlantic relations.
 We believe that these areas capture the bulk of the challenges that the European Union must comprehensively address in order to weave a more integrated social fabric in Europe and to strengthen the confidence of our Union.